Spring – It’s that time of year when pets start to shed their winter coat.

 Pet hair is not only an annoyance but can affect your health as far as even making you ill.

 Hence, finding ways to get pet hair under control is very important to protect yourself, your family and your pet themselves.
-It’s more than just a simple annoyance, pet hair can make your house a mess really quickly and turn it into a health hazard.
+It’s more than just a simple annoyance, pet hair can make your house a mess quickly and turn it into a health hazard.

 Trying to get rid of it often seems like a never-ending task, but we got you covered.
 Here are the best 21 ways to prevent and remove pet hair: